mlzharov/mlzharov/README.md

 But the passion for solving puzzles remained.
 When I found site CodeWars, I was struck by the abundance of unfamiliar languages.

+## My hobby:

+### Chess.
+I am in the beginning of my way.
+It is very interesting to solve tasks on site lichess.org Also I am studying debut theory and playing Fischer chess.

+### American pool.
+This is a variation of classic billiards, where a lot of time is devoted to difficult strokes.
+Looking at the games of the masters, you see that they also make mistakes when calculating the trajectory of a complex blow.

+### CodeWars
+The abundance of previously unfamiliar programming languages is impressive.
+I would like to study them all at once.
+Plus, my position in the overall standings motivates me personally.
+If I may say so.
+Personally, for myself, I set a goal to get into the first 5 thousand, and subsequently into the first thousand.
+It is very difficult.
+In fact, I did not reach the level of 2-3 kyu.
+The complexity of tasks of this level is still unattainable for me.